Nerve Damage Compensation Claims

 - Limitation in range of movements of arm and shoulder, including difficulty raising arm above the head

-Damage to the spinal accessory nerve can be a result of certain vigorous athletic activities, but it more commonly occurs during surgical intervention in the neck area, including:
+Damage to the spinal accessory nerve can be caused by certain vigorous athletic activities in rare cases, but it more commonly occurs during surgical intervention in the neck area, including:

 - Dissection of a tumour